About this job

 - Highly developed interpersonal skills and experience of influencing people at all levels.

 How to apply

-Information on how to apply can be found on the national website
+Further details, including how to apply, can be found on the national website.

 UNISON is the UK’s leading public services trade union, with over 1.3 million members working in the public sector, private, voluntary and community sectors and in the energy services.
 We employ approximately 1,200 staff, with around 370 at our national centre in Euston in central London and the remainder in our 12 regions across the UK, including Northern Ireland.

 UNISON is a dynamic, progressive union, committed to equality.
 We encourage men and women of all ages, Black and minority ethnic groups, disabled people, lesbian, gay, bisexual and transgender people to work with us.